 Did You Know?

-Jerry mentions in one scene how he would have been friends with Stalin if he had had a pool table.
-However, Josef Stalin died in 1953, while Jerry Seinfeld was not born until 1954.
+Jerry Seinfeld mentions in one scene that he would have been friends with Josef Stalin if Stalin had had a ping pong table.
+However, Josef Stalin died in March 1953, while Jerry Seinfeld was not born until April 1954.
 See more